Log-benjamin/MIcroverse-Javascript-Capstone/README.md

 ## ⭐️ Show your support <a name="support"></a>

-> If you like this project feel free to contact me or make a contribution and share your ideas.
+> If you like this project feel free to contact us, give us ⭐️ or make a contribution and share your ideas.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>